The simple answer

 Why replacement is discussed

 The important point is that “tooth replacement” is not one treatment.
-It is a set of categories, each with different tradeoffs.
+It is a set of categories with different sources of support, steps, and care needs.
+Not every missing-tooth situation has the same urgency or the same reasonable options.

 Dental bridges

-A dental bridge replaces one or more missing teeth by using neighboring teeth or implants for support.
-A traditional bridge is fixed in place and includes an artificial tooth where the tooth is missing.
+A dental bridge replaces one or more missing teeth with artificial teeth attached to surrounding teeth or implants for support.
+A traditional bridge is fixed in place and can be removed only by a dentist.

 Dental implants

-A dental implant is a post placed in the jawbone to support a replacement tooth, bridge, or denture.
-People often use the word “implant” to mean the whole replacement tooth, but the implant itself is the support placed in bone.
+A dental implant is a post surgically placed in the jaw to anchor a replacement tooth, bridge, or denture.
+People often use the word “implant” to mean the whole replacement tooth, but the implant itself is the support in the jaw.
+The visible replacement attached later may be a crown or part of a larger design.

 Dentures

-Dentures are removable replacements for missing teeth.
-A partial denture replaces some teeth, while a complete denture replaces a full arch of teeth.
+Dentures are removable appliances that replace missing teeth.
+A partial denture replaces some teeth.
+A complete denture is used when all natural teeth in an arch are missing.

 How to compare the categories